microsoft/TOXIGEN/README.md

 ## Downloading ToxiGen

-You can download [ToxiGen](https://huggingface.co/datasets/skg/toxigen-data) using HuggingFace straight from the webpage or through python:
+You can download [ToxiGen](https://huggingface.co/datasets/skg/toxigen-data) using HuggingFace from the webpage or through python:

 ```
 from datasets import load_dataset